3x DISCOFILM 500ml bottles + 1x 320ml bottle – Record cleaner & media cleaner

 The trade magazine Audio praised DISCOFILM after a rigorous test:

-“Like new” – a tour de force by the Berlin inventor Maximilian Müller.
+“Like newly pressed” – a masterpiece from Berlin inventor Maximilian Müller.

 Conclusion

-Whether after the party or for regular maintenance: DISCOFILM makes your records and optical media shine again – simply, effectively and safely .
+Whether after a party or for regular care: DISCOFILM makes your records and optical media shine again – simply, effectively, and safely.

-Pull the cap off the Discofilm bottle upwards.
-Pierce the center of the sealing membrane with a spike.
-Apply Discofilm evenly with a sponge or brush, ensuring a smooth, homogeneous film.
-Place the release tab (e.g., blotting paper) on the liquid Discofilm at the edge of the record, allowing it to extend approximately 1 cm beyond the edge.
+Pull the cap of the Discofilm bottle upwards.
+Pierce the center of the sealing membrane with a pin.
+Apply Discofilm evenly with the sponge or brush so that a homogeneous film is formed.
+Place a release tab (e.g., blotting paper) on the edge of the record on top of the liquid Discofilm so that it protrudes approx. 1 cm beyond the edge of the record.
 Turn the record over and repeat the process on the other side.

-Once the film is dry (approximately 24 hours, depending on room temperature), all dirt particles will be bound to the film.
-Using the pull tab, slowly peel the dried disco film upwards.
+Once the film has dried (approx. 24 hours, depending on room temperature), all dirt particles will be bound in the film.
+Use the backing paper to slowly peel the dried Discofilm upwards.

-If the film tears when peeling it off, it has been applied too thinly:
+If the film tears when you pull it off, it has been applied too thinly:

-You can safely repeat the process on the already dried film.
+You can safely repeat the process on the film that has already dried.

-You can also insert the record with the dried disco film into the cover and only peel off the disco film before playing it.
+You can also put the record with the dried Discofilm in the cover and only remove the Discofilm before playing it.